totaljs/openplatform/readme.md

 1. How does the OpenPlatform work?
 2. How does the application work in the OpenPlatform?
-3. Server-Side communication
+3. Server-Side communication between the OpenPlatform and Application
-4. Client-Side communication
+4. Client-Side communication between the OpenPlatform and Application
 5. Widgets

 ### How does the OpenPlatform work?